-- This program is mandatory for injured workers in need of surgical services - Do not send a duplicate referral into the public system. - If a surgical consultation is required, it will be delivered through the Centralized Surgical Services Program, managed by Annapolis Valley Health.
-While efforts will be made to provide services as close as possible to the worker's home, any travel costs for consultations or treatment will be covered by the WCB. - For more detailed information, the process and Q&A, please click on the below link. - CSSP Referral Form
+- This program is mandatory for injured workers in need of surgical services. - If you recommend a surgical consultation, please complete the CSSP Referral Form in full and fax it to WCB.
+Ensure the worker's contact information is complete and up-to-date. - Do not send a duplicate referral into the public system. - If a surgical consultation is required, it will be delivered through the Centralized Surgical Services Program, managed by the Nova Scotia Health Authority.
+While efforts will be made to provide services as close as possible to the worker's home, any travel costs for consultations or treatment will be covered by the WCB. - For more detailed information, the process and Q&A, please refer to the WCB website Centralized Surgical Services section.